hummingbird-dev/hummingbird-treeview/README.md

     rebuilding.
 This can be accomplished by using the *saveState* and *restoreState* methods.
 First save the state in the object *treeState* and restore it later.
 A good point for saving the state is after receiving the *CheckUncheckDone* event.
+However it is important to note that *saveState* does not trigger the tri-state logic, thus be careful, especially if used with customly generates *treeState*.

 ```javascript